iurilandolt/philosophers/README.md

     	return ;
     }
 ```

 resource starvation / using remaining time when time_to_eat + time_to_sleep < time_to die
+#commment on resource starvation, why even with the mutex locks preventing the deadlock there are philosophers not getting any food etc

 ```c
     void	think(t_philo *philo)
     {